Cauã Reymond

-Biography
+Early and personal life

-Reymond was born in Rio de Janeiro.
+Reymond was born in Rio de Janeiro to Denise Reymond and José Marques, and has a younger brother, named Pavel.
 He is of Swiss, Portuguese and Native Brazilian descent.

-Personal life

-In 2007, he married actress Grazi Massafera.
-They have a daughter named Sofia.

-In 2013, Reymond and Massafera separated.

-He has been training martial arts since he was 12 years old and holds a 5th dan black belt in Brazilian Jiu-Jitsu, in addition to being a two-time Brazilian Jiu-Jitsu champion before focusing on his acting career.
+He has been training martial arts since he was 12 years old and holds a 5th dan black belt in Brazilian jiu-jitsu, in addition to having been a two-time champion before focusing on his acting career.

+He has a daughter called Sofia from a former relationship with fellow actress Grazi Massafera.